borgbackup/borg/docs/usage.rst

         can either leave it away or abbreviate as `::`, if a positional parameter is required.
     BORG_PASSPHRASE
         When set, use the value to answer the passphrase question for encrypted repositories.
+        It is used when a passphrase is needed to access an encrypted repo as well as when a new passphrase should be initially set when initializing an encrypted repo.
+    BORG_PASSCOMMAND
+        When set, use the standard output of the command (trailing newlines are stripped) to answer the passphrase question for encrypted repositories.
+        It is used when a passphrase is needed to access an encrypted repo as well as when a new passphrase should be initially set when initializing an encrypted repo.
+        If BORG_PASSPHRASE is also set, it takes precedence.
     BORG_DISPLAY_PASSPHRASE
         When set, use the value to answer the "display the passphrase for verification" question when defining a new passphrase for encrypted repositories.
     BORG_LOGGING_CONF